Vivek5456/DevOps-Bash-Scripts/README.md

-Here's a sample `README.md` for a GitHub repository containing all the scripts discussed.
-You can name the repository **"DevOps-Bash-Scripts"**.

----

 # DevOps-Bash-Scripts

 Welcome to the **DevOps-Bash-Scripts** repository!
 This collection of bash scripts is designed to help automate common tasks in a DevOps environment.
 Each script is crafted to address specific needs, from system monitoring to user management and application deployment.